 Common prescriptive analytics technologies

-We’ve already briefly touched on neural networks.
-Other common technologies that are used for prescriptive analytics include the following:
+We’ve already touched on neural networks.
+Other common technologies used for prescriptive analytics include the following:

 - Linear, time-based, and logistic regression simulations